MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 > "...
 No. (mumbles) Lets see... the solution I have is with a max-heap, but... is there any other way to do it without one...?"

-*This continues for 10 FUCKING minutes, during which they're just "oh-so-sorry" that I don't know what a 'max heap' is, and I keep repeating that I'll take some time to read up on it after the interview (my bad for being honest I guess).
+*This continues for 10 FUCKING minutes, during which they're just "oh-so-sorry" that I don't know what a 'max heap' is, and I keep repeating that I'll take some time to read up on it after the interview (sorry for being honest).
 Once that shitfest was over I look it up and LO-AND-BEHOLD:*

 > [A Max Heap](https://en.wikipedia.org/wiki/Min-max_heap) is a complete binary tree in which the value of a node is greater than or equal to the values of its children.
 It has an O(n log n) insertion complexity due to tree shuffling

 There was plenty of time to find out or mention that its a simple binary tree with an extra rule, and it was a golden opportunity for them to see how someone in the 'SWE1 New Grad Interview' pipeline would show a capacity for learning and adapting quickly.
-Maybe I had my hopes up too high that an S&P 4 tech company would have the interview process figured out but I guess its just as much of a clown fiesta as the rest of them.
+Maybe I had my hopes up too high that an S&P 4 [2025-04-30] tech company would have the interview process figured out but I guess its just as much of a clown fiesta as everywhere else.

-IN FACT, WHILE READING IS O(1), INSERTION IS O(n log n), SO THERE'S NO WAY ITS SO MUCH BETTER THAN MINE... right?
+IN FACT, WHILE READING FROM IT IS O(1), INSERTION IS O(n log n), SO THERE'S NO WAY ITS SO MUCH BETTER THAN MINE... right?

 So thats when I decided to write this post out of spite.
 Lets see how good your fucking 'max heap' is.